How to Handle ADHD Meltdowns in Children: Proven Strategies for Parents

 • Weighted blanket

-• Use soft, consistent language: "I’m here.
+• Use soft, steady language: “I’m here.
 You’re safe.
-We’ll get through this."
+We’ll get through this.”

-• Avoid questions or reasoning mid-meltdown—the thinking brain is offline.
+• Avoid reasoning or asking questions — their thinking brain is offline.

-• If safe, offer space or a comfort item from their calm kit.
+• Offer space or a comfort item from their calm kit.

 Backed by data: Children with ADHD experience emotional dysregulation up to 4x more intensely than their neurotypical peers.